 People and organizations are essential information sources for sustainable agriculture.
 Contacting your state or county Cooperative Extension Service is a good place to begin the search for helpful information and contacts at the local level.
 In addition to general agricultural information, each state Extension office has a designated Sustainable Agriculture Coordinator.
 Non-profit, farmer and trade organizations may also prove invaluable.

 - Sustainable Agriculture Organizations and Information Providers.
-AFSIC, revised October 2015
+AFSIC, reviewed October 2018.